 What the CHRISTUS Health team appreciated was Providertech’s knowledge about text messaging regulations, including the Telephone Consumer Protection Act (TCPA), and the stringent Federal Communications Commission (FCC) guidelines.
 This expertise allowed them to leverage text messaging to more effectively engage their population and provide the ability to personalize messaging.

-Together, Providertech and CHRISTUS Health enhanced the lung cancer screening program using Providertech’s flexible HIPAA-compliant text messaging platform, CareMessenger, an automated and real-time two-way text messaging platform to engage patients who are eligible for lung cancer screenings.
+Together, Providertech and CHRISTUS Health enhanced the lung cancer screening program using Providertech’s flexible HIPAA-compliant text messaging platform, found within the CareCommunity solution suite, to engage patients who are eligible for lung cancer screenings.
 The goals were to increase shared decision-making visits, increase lung cancer screening rates for eligible patients, and increase early detection that would result in better patient outcomes.
 But it took more than just implementing a text messaging service.
 Providertech’s team of expert patient engagement consultants worked with the CHRISTUS Health team to map out their workflow.

 At a high level, the workflow includes: